-Regulation started in 1985, with the first games beginning that year.
-Iowa is a member of the Multi-State Lottery Association, which gives residents access to Powerball, Mega Millions and other nationwide lotto games.
+The regulation and setup of the Iowa Lottery began in 1985, with the first games beginning that year.
+Iowa is a member of the Multi-State Lottery Association, which gives residents access to Powerball, Mega Millions, and other nationwide lotto games.

 You’ll find everything you need to get the most from the Iowa Lottery below.
 We cover its history, along with the various games.
 Then we explore responsible gaming, awards for good causes and alternative ways to gamble in Iowa.